RossBugginsNHS/comms-manager-architecture/docs/kads/032-target-architectue/index.md

 Serverless functions should be small, really small.
 At the moment, a serverless function is representing a whole microservice.
 Should expose separate functionality as separate serverless functions.

-Eg, instead of "Encrich Message", and inside that all having the get to PDS and validation, should have multiple serverless functions, eg "GET PDS", validate PDS etc. This would then also steps such as GET HTTP request for PDS to not be in a serverless function at all, and instead use dedicated services such as AWS event API destination tasks.
+Eg, instead of "Enrich Message", and inside that all having the get to PDS and validation, should have multiple serverless functions, eg "GET PDS", validate PDS etc. This would then also steps such as GET HTTP request for PDS to not be in a serverless function at all, and instead use dedicated services such as AWS event API destination tasks.

 #### 1.4.6.7.
 CI / CD And Microservices and DDD - what gets deployed when?

 **With CI/CD you will be deploying the Microservice as a unit.** This is why sizing it correctly is important.
 In serverless world, this means the CI/CD pipeline will deploy multiple lambdas at once.
-Recommend a microservice for AWS is definied using serverless.yml definitions.
+Recommend a microservice for AWS is defined using serverless.yml definitions.

 Can be enhanced through CQRS, EDA, and API first comms between Microservices

 - Commands between Microservices shouldn't be happening, all microservices should really be event driven, reacting to events from elsewhere
-- However, need API endpoints for quering of data from a microservice
+- However, need API endpoints for querying of data from a microservice
   - these should be api gateway, with rate limiting etc per "tenant" or some other grouping - (also needed for making sure don't get traffic storm impacts from anaemic events)

 ### 1.4.7.
 Microservices : Communications Manager